jeromer/libxid/README.md

 ### Performance

+Currently `libxid` can:
-Currently `libxid` is able to generate and encode 1 million unique ids in less than 0.5 seconds.
+- generate 1 million unique ids in less than 0.5 seconds (without encoding)
+- encode 1 million unique ids in around 1.5 seconds
-The decoder can decode 1 million unique ids in less than 0.5 seconds as well.
+- decode 1 million unique ids in less than 0.5 seconds

+You can try to reproduce these numbers by yourself by running `cargo test _speed` which will launch all speed related tests.

 [Olivier Poitrey]: https://github.com/rs
 [xid]: https://github.com/rs/xid